backand/docs/source/includes/_sdk.md

 ## .file
 This property allows you to work with file actions, interacting with the related files directly.
-You can use this after you have finished creating a server-side action in the Back& dashboard, in the Actions tab of an object (object -> actions tab -> Backand Files icon -> name: 'files')
+You can use this after you have finished creating a server-side action in the Back& dashboard, in the Actions tab of an object (**Database --> Object --> actions tab -> Backand Files icon -> name: 'files'**)

 ### .upload()
 ```shell